OpenSingaporePostalCode/OpenSingaporePostalCode/README.md

 # OpenSingaporePostalCode

-Monthly export of postal code to road name data
+Monthly export of postal code to road name data.